macktron/macktron.github.io/index.markdown

 </div>

 The voting patterns of political groups (EPGs) in the European Parliament show clear and stable trends.
 The **Greens/EFA** and **The Left** are often located close to each other in the similarity maps, which means they tend to vote in similar ways.
 The same goes for **S\&D** and **Renew Europe** — they are usually positioned near each other, suggesting they often agree on votes.

 On the other hand, the **Identity and Democracy Group (IDG)** is usually far from the other groups.
 This shows they vote very differently, which fits with their position as a right-wing, nationalist group.
-A 2021 study by the European Council on Foreign Relations found that IDG parties are among the least likely to support EU-level cooperation in key areas like climate and migration policies [source](https://ecfr.eu/publication/europes-invisible-divides/).

 **Non-attached members** (NI) also tend to be far from the rest.
 These members don’t belong to any formal political group and often represent very different or unique national parties, so their voting behavior is harder to group.

 From 2005 to 2019, the positions of most groups remain steady.
 But starting in **2020**, we see groups beginning to spread apart more.
 In particular, **IDG** and **EPP** move away from each other. **Renew Europe (REG)** also shifts away from the center.
 This shift happens around the time of the **COVID-19 pandemic**, which brought many new laws and decisions.
-The differences in how groups responded — for example, on lockdowns, vaccine strategies, or EU-wide recovery plans — likely made these divisions stronger.
+The differences in how groups responded — for example, on lockdowns, vaccine strategies, or EU-wide recovery plans — [likely made these divisions stronger](https://ecfr.eu/publication/europes-invisible-divides/).

-After 2020, the trend continues.
-The gap between more extreme groups (like IDG) and the centrist groups (S\&D, EPP, Renew) keeps growing.
-This may be a sign of **increasing political polarization** in the Parliament — a trend also seen in national politics across Europe in recent years, according to studies by the European Parliamentary Research Service [source](https://epthinktank.eu/2022/07/13/political-polarisation-in-the-european-union/).

 The following table summarizes the most and least similar EPG pairings annually, based on voting similarity metrics: